- TOP CITIES

 -

-Endoscopic duodenal stents: A stent is a small metal mesh tube that is placed in the narrowed or blocked area of your duodenum (first part of the small intestine).
+Endoscopic duodenal stents: A stent is a small metal mesh tube placed in the narrowed or blocked area of your duodenum (the first part of the small intestine).

 Getting diagnosed with cancer can be shocking and it can be a better idea to get a second opinion before starting the treatment.
-Read about things you need to know if you are planning on taking a second opinion.
+Read about things you need to know if you plan to take a second opinion.

 Home-care For Pancreatic Cancer